 When I finally put this book down, I felt as if I, myself, had loved and lost.
 I had both gotten to know Riley and Ben so intimately and fallen in love with Ben through Riley’s eyes that it was really difficult for me to transition back into my own life.
 The heartache and longing that comes with finishing Until the Last Star Fades is a testament to Middleton’s brilliant writing and characterizations.”

 Press & Reviews for London, Can You Wait?

-2018 IPPY Awards – Gold Medal Winner: Romance Book of the Year
+2018 Independent Publisher Book Awards – Gold Medal Winner: Romance

 In April 2018, LONDON, CAN YOU WAIT? won the gold medal for romance at the Independent Publishers Book Awards.
-Jacquelyn will be attending the award ceremony in New York City in May 2018.
+Jacquelyn attended the award ceremony in New York City in May 2018.

 “…Middleton has mastered chick lit.
 While the plot is driven by Alex’s love life, her career and personal growth (particularly her mental health) feature just as prominently.
 Alex’s friends—her fiery “bezzie mate,” Lucy; the ever exuberant Freddie; and his stylish fiance, Simon—are fully fleshed out, with arcs of their own.
 The settings are vibrant and detailed, giving an accurate snapshot of life in cities like London, Dublin, and New York, complete with nods to the theater scene and fandom culture.
 The narration is well-crafted, full of seemingly innocuous tidbits that later become significant, raunchy banter between friends, and the kind of sweet nothings that hopeless romantics die for.
 In the end, it’s ultimately quite rewarding to see Alex come into her own, with or without Mark by her side.